Methods of Payment

 Popularity of online and mobile banking continues to grow, causing bank networks to shrink.
 All major Polish banks offer online services, from balance-cheque functions to cash transfers and deposits.
 Deposits and loans are available in the national currency, the Polish zloty (PLN), and foreign currencies.
 The Financial Supervision Commission (KNF) has restricted the availability of loans in euros and Swiss francs to minimize the banking system’s exposure to the exchange risk resulting from exchange rate fluctuations.
 Only individuals who earn salaries denominated in foreign currencies continue to enjoy easy access to loans in foreign currencies.
 Credit agreements require borrowers to provide data on their economic and financial standing.
 It is common practice when granting credit to require bank guarantees, drafts, or other forms of collateral.

-Challenges that Polish banks face in 2022 include the impact of higher interest rates on economic activity, higher inflation, weaker consumer sentiment, and the unresolved problem of foreign currency mortgage exposures.
-Additionally, some new governmental proposals might be costly for the sector.
-The conditions for the functioning of Polish financial institutions are adversely affected by high macroeconomic uncertainty, a consequence of Russia’s invasion of Ukraine.
+Challenges that Polish banks may face in 2024 include the impact of high interest rates on economic activity, high inflation, weaker consumer sentiment, and the unresolved problem of foreign currency mortgage exposures and possible extension of mortgage loans holidays.
+The conditions for the functioning of Polish financial institutions are adversely affected by high macroeconomic uncertainty, a consequence of the continued Russia’s invasion of Ukraine.
 The direct exposure of the financial sector to countries affected by war and sanctions is low.

 The Polish government has not yet decided whether it intends to join the European Union banking union as a non-euro zone member.